The Mandatory Auditor’s Report (MAR) – Groundwater and Landfill Gas

 • The owners of the Tamala Park site - Briefings have been given to MRC councillors, member council CEOs and the Strategic Working Group

-• Catalina Regional Council - The CEO of the CRC has been kept appraised of the MRC’s testing results and discussions with other stakeholders
+• Catalina Regional Council - The CEO of the CRC has been kept appraised of MRC’s testing results and discussions with other stakeholders

 Frequently Asked Questions